rajputpallavi/Image_Slider/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.
+Before submitting a pull request, please make sure your code follows the existing code style and conventions.